 The borrower should lay out how and when they propose to pay you back.
 Ask what will happen if they can’t make their payments.

 Step 5.
-If you're taking security, make sure the person owns the collateral
+If you're taking security, make sure the person actually owns the collateral

-If you're taking security for the loan, make sure the person actually owns the thing they’re giving you as security.
+If it’s a secured loan, make sure the person actually owns the thing they’re giving you as security.
 Look at the registration papers.
 You’d be surprised how often ownership is a problem.
-Also, you should do a search of the government registry to make sure no one else has a secured interest in the property.
+You should also do a search of the government registry to make sure no one else has a secured interest in the property.

 Step 6.
 Get it all in writing

-Putting your agreement in writing will protect both sides.
+Putting your agreement in writing protects both sides.
 It helps both parties be absolutely sure they understand the terms.
 And it creates a paper trail in case there’s any disagreement in the future.